ohkelly/aquatic/README.md

 # Aquaponics AI Assistant

-Welcome to the Aquaponics AI Assistant project!
+Welcome to the Aquaponics AI Assistant project AquaECO AI developed during AI for Energy Solution MIT 2025!
 This Streamlit app helps visualize real-time system performance metrics, including energy usage and water quality parameters, while also providing an AI assistant to assist with queries related to your aquaponics system.

 ## Features